overmind88/hypha-installation/README.md

 ### 2. Installation (All in one)

+**NOTE:** if you already have an installed version of Hypha please check the [Update section](#6-update-existing-installation) of this guide.

 #### Configuration

-- Docker images at Docker Hub: https://hub.docker.com/repositories/mycesys
+- Docker images at Docker Hub: https://hub.docker.com/u/mycesys
 - Sample configuration & scripts: https://github.com/mycesys/hypha-installation
   - To download current repository content use this command (or clone it with `git`):